vndmtrx/flask-staticsite/README.md

 # Flask-StaticSite
-:black_nib: A Python/Flask Powered Static Site Generation Tool
+:black_nib: A Python/Flask module to provide indexing of text files based on YAML headers